 - The long term curriculum maps provide progression across the school

 Most of the curriculum is covered through the topics (English, Science, History, Geography, Art, D&T and Computing).
 In addition to this other subjects are taught discretely.

 English is taught daily with different focuses of spoken language, reading and writing.
-Each topic in enriched with a high quality whole class text which is explored and often used as stimulus for writing.
+Each topic in enriched with a range of quality whole class texts which are explored and often used as stimulus for writing.
 Detailed long term planning ensures different genres are covered throughout the year.
-A weekly ‘extended writing’ lesson provides the opportunity to write at length on a regular basis both linked to the topic or with topical tasks that reflect the interests of the pupils.
+A fortnightly ‘extended writing’ lesson provides the opportunity to write at length on a regular basis both linked to the topic or with topical tasks that reflect the interests of the pupils.

 In EYFS and KS1 Phonics is taught on a daily basis following Letters and Sounds which is enhanced with games and resources.